|

 Another recent addition is this garage sale flat screen monitor.
 I built a computer rack into the rafters below our room.
 Bill's old obsolete PC now lives on that rack and holds a few thousand family pictures.
 A tap of the mouse on the nightstand starts the screensaver and gives us an hour long slideshow when we go to bed, or when we wake up.
 Placing the PC downstairs not only un-clutters our room, but it removes the fan and hard drive noise that accompanies the computer.
 Joan transferred her mp3 library to this machine so we also have much of our favorite music on demand.
 We've discussed using Outlook as a music alarm clock.

-Last Thursday we took the girls to a local park that has a "roller slide".
+An evening at the park Last Thursday we took the girls to a local park that has a "roller slide".
 I brought the camera.

 Brigitta